openshift/enhancements/enhancements/machine-api/cluster-autoscaler-operator.md

 - Ensure the `MachineSet` has an owner reference pointing to the `MachineAutoscaler` resource
 - Ensure the `MachineAutoscaler` has a `finalizer` to allow it to clean up owner references and annotations should it be deleted
 - Ensure the Cluster Autoscaler annotations are set and match the current desired state of the `MachineAutoscaler` resource
+  - If adding the annotations, ensure that the `MachineSet` has set a GPU accelerator label in its `.spec.template.spec.metadata.labels`, if not a warning event will be emitted to describe potential issues that can occur without this label, and a link to a related KCS article providing more details.

 #### MachineAutoscaler Admission Webhook